-6CBP, in coordination with the United States Postal Service (USPS) and its U.S. Postal Inspection Service, screens inbound international mail.
+CBP, in coordination with the United States Postal Service (USPS) and its U.S. Postal Inspection Service, screens inbound international mail.
 CBP also screens inbound express carrier (such as FedEx and DHL) shipments.

+Specifically, our analysis of seizure data indicated that seizures of fentanyl and its analogues transported by mail and express carriers decreased from 550 in fiscal year 2018 to 228 in fiscal year 2020 through July 2020.

-8Specifically, our analysis of seizure data indicated that that seizures of fentanyl and its analogues transported by vehicle increased from 181 in fiscal year 2018 to 388 in fiscal year 2020 through July 2020.
+Specifically, our analysis of seizure data indicated that that seizures of fentanyl and its analogues transported by vehicle increased from 181 in fiscal year 2018 to 388 in fiscal year 2020 through July 2020.
 Seizures transported by pedestrians increased from 27 to 268 during the same period.

-7Specifically, our analysis of seizure data indicated that seizures of fentanyl and its analogues transported by mail and express carriers decreased from 550 in fiscal year 2018 to 228 in fiscal year 2020 through July 2020.

-ONDCP officials cautioned that it is difficult to compare transport methods against each other because detection capabilities at different ports of entry have varied over time to account for new trafficking trends.
-For example, after the U.S. government publicly announced improvements in its capabilities to detect fentanyl and its analogues being trafficked through the mail, ONDCP officials said that traffickers changed their routes to avoid increased scrutiny in mail facilities.
-Additionally, ONDCP officials stated that the weight or amount of drugs seized at U.S. ports of entry differs across transport methods.
-For example, ONDCP officials said that the size of drug seizures at the border ports are much largerand therefore, easier to detect-than the smaller size of packages CBP seizes at international mail facilities.
+said that the size of drug seizures at the border ports are much larger and therefore, easier to detect-than the smaller size of packages CBP seizes at international mail facilities.
 According to CBP's published statistics, the quantity of fentanyl seized more than doubled from fiscal year 2018 to fiscal year 2020.
 Specifically, CBP reported Office of Field Operations seized 1,895 pounds of fentanyl at ports of entry in fiscal year 2018 and 3,967 pounds in fiscal year 2020.

 Seizures from China.
-Overall seizures of fentanyl and its analogues from China decreased from 352 seizures in fiscal year 2018 to 10 seizures in fiscal year 2020 through July.9 (See fig. 6.)
+Overall seizures of fentanyl and its analogues from China decreased from 352 seizures in fiscal year 2018 to 10 seizures in fiscal year 2020 through July.
+(See fig. 6.)
 CBP seizures of fentanyl and its analogues at U.S. ports of entry from China decreased substantially in the 16 months leading up to China's announced May 1, 2019 class-wide scheduling law.
 Specifically, the largest decrease in monthly seizures occurred from December 2017 to January 2018, when seizures fell from 76 to 45.
 After a slight increase to 55 in February 2018, seizures fell again until May 2018, when there were only three.

-9U.S. and international agencies indicate that the quantity of seized fentanyl from China declined along with the number of seizures.
+&lt;sup>9U.S. and international agencies indicate that the quantity of seized fentanyl from China declined along with the number of seizures.
 According to CBP, the quantity of seizures of fentanyl directly shipped from China to the United States also shrank dramatically-from over 116 kilograms (256 pounds) seized in fiscal year 2017 to less than 200 grams (7 ounces) in fiscal year 2019.
 Moreover, officials from the International Narcotics Control Board and UNODC noted in 2020 that data received from China also indicate a decrease in fentanyl-related substances flowing from China to the United States after China's ban went into effect.
 UNODC and the International Narcotics Control Board officials indicated that other nations manufacture and traffic only small amounts of fentanyl and fentanyl-related substances compared to China.